Pelosi, McConnell decline coronavirus testing offer from Trump administration

 Dr. Brian Monahan said there is not sufficient capacity to quickly test senators for coronavirus -- in stark contrast with the White House, where people meeting with Trump and Vice President Pence are tested for the disease.
 The doctor said the test results in the Senate will take two or more days, while the White House has rapid testing, the news outlet reported.

-But McConnell and Pelosi said they'll stick with their slower testing processes.
+But McConnell and Pelosi said they'll stick with their slower testing processes until the rapid technology is more "widely available" for others.

 “Consistent with CDC guidelines, Congress will use the current testing protocols that the Office of the Attending Physician has put in place until these speedier technologies become more widely available," they said.

-Governors and many Democratic leaders have been hounding the Trump Administration for more tests and have insisted widespread testing is critical before the country can reopen safely.
+Governors and many Democratic leaders have been hounding the Trump Administration for more tests and have insisted a ramped-up testing deployment is critical before the country can reopen safely.

 Health and Human Services Secretary Alex Azar tweeted Friday the "good news" that the Administration is bringing three new Abbott rapid testing machines to the Capitol and 1,000 tests -- just in time for the Senate to reconvene.